 CMS allows the user to use the same or different grids for CMS-Flow and CMS-Wave.
 If the same grid is used, then no spatial interpolation is carried out.
 If different grids are used, then spatial interpolation is needed for passing information from one model grid to another.
 The interpolation of wave variables from the CMS-Wave grid to the CMS-Flow grid is done using a combination of bilinear and linear triangular interpolation methods.
 Bilinear interpolation is applied at non-jointed cells where 4 neighboring points can be identified and triangular interpolation at jointed cells.
 If the extents of the CMS-Wave and CMS-Flow grids are different (e.g. the CMS-Flow grid is smaller), the extrapolation of variables is needed in order to avoid boundary problems with the models.
-Different extrapolation methods are applied to different variables and are described below.
+Different extrapolation methods are applied to different variables based on experience of what methods work best.